Ludi Boeken

 Ludi Boeken (born 1951 in Amsterdam) is a Dutch film producer, director and actor.

 His daughter, Julia Levy-Boeken, is an actress.

 Biography

-He was born in Amsterdam.
+He was born in Amsterdam to Jewish family.
 He attended the London Film School from 1970 to 1973, and Tel Aviv University from 1973 to 1976.

 He started his career as a war correspondent for the BBC and for Dutch television in the Middle East, South America, Central America, and Africa.

 He is a partner at Acajou Films, a film production company, with Pascal Judelewicz.

 In the years of 2004 and 2007, he was executive director of Terranova, a German TV station.